 For the first fifteen years of his career he was a freelance artist, working first in the UK and then in Australia.

 In 2004 he became Senior Lecturer at the University in Huddersfield and, in 2007, Course Leader of the MA Ensemble Physical Theatre: Training & Performance.
-In 2010 he reduced this post to a .5 position and, in 2013, left the University to resume his freelance career.
+In 2013, he left the University to resume his freelance career.

 His first degree was in English Language & Literature from the University of Hull (UK), followed by an MA in Theatre Studies from Leeds University (UK).
 Since then he has worked across a wide range of art-forms and with a huge range of groups all over the world.